-Soil samples were collected on March 21, 2022 from three (3) different turfgrass areas across the campus and submitted for laboratory analysis including pH, buffer pH, phosphorus and potassium, and other soil properties.
+Soil samples were collected on March 21, 2022 from four (4) different turfgrass areas across the campus and submitted for laboratory analysis including pH, buffer pH, phosphorus and potassium, and other soil properties.
 Figure 2 shows the locations of the soil sampling areas as well as environmental sensitive areas and Table 1 presents the laboratory results.
 Appendix A presents the soil laboratory data.
 No sampling was performed within wooded or landscaped areas.

 Soil laboratory results were converted into nutrient management ratings based on the Virginia Nutrient Management Standards and Criteria (VNMS&C).
-Soil phosphorous levels ranged from L to M, and potassium concentrations ranged from H to VH.
-Soil pH ranged from 5.7 to 5.9 Standard Units (SU), with all below the target level pH of 6.2.
+Soil phosphorous levels ranged from L+ to H-, and potassium concentrations ranged from M- to H+.
+Soil pH ranged from 5.9 to 6.9 Standard Units (SU), with all but one sample having a pH above the target level of 6.2.